 Forgot your cordage and a paracord?
 With the use of different materials such as the roots of spruce or fir trees, milkweeds, Dogsbane, maple or Cedar trees you can make your own rope by utilizing various methods.

 24. Learn Survival Tactics Like No Other

 Learn to bake your own ration bars and use duct tape in 10 different ways.
 This may be the cream of the crop of survival tactics that will give you the highs if you want to learn more than what is already out there.

-There surely are a lot more Bushcraft survival skills out there that may have not been mentioned.
+There surely are a lot more Bushcraft skills out there which may not have been mentioned.
 Don’t hesitate to let us know about them in the comments below.

-Check out the Survival Life Store for all kinds tactical and survival tools!
+Check out the Survival Life Store for all kinds of tactical and survival tools!